NCAS-CMS/cms-website/_drafts/puma2.md

 #### iv.
 (Optional) Configure access to JASMIN

-If you want to be able to submit jobs to JASMIN (e.g. for [data migration to JDMA](https://cms.ncas.ac.uk/unified-model/jdma), you need to set up ssh access.
+If you want to be able to submit jobs to JASMIN, e.g. for [data migration to JDMA](https://cms.ncas.ac.uk/unified-model/jdma), you need to set up ssh access.
 This assumes you already had JASMIN access on old PUMA.